Notifications are alerts which get sent to your app users. In this Bubble tutorial, we'll learn how to set up

-Read — to denote whether the notification has been read by the recipient or not.
+Read — to denote whether the recipient has read the notification or not.

 User — to save the User who has been assigned this notification.

 You can customize these fields and add more fields if required.

-Once you’ve created a new notification entry, all that is left is for us to display these notifications.
+Once you’ve created a new notification entry, all left is for us to display these notifications.

 Displaying the notifications

-You can add a bell icon or any button that you feel a user should click on to view their notifications.
-I’ve added a small bell icon in my app where I want the users to click to view their notifications.
+You can add a bell icon or any button you feel a user should click to view their notifications.
+I’ve added a small bell icon in my app that I want the users to click to view their notifications.